top of page

 1. Permanent residence card for Union citizens

-In principle, EU citizens must meet certain requirements to reside in Germany (known as the right to freedom of movement).
-The most important requirement is that, in most cases, a job in Germany is required to qualify as an EU citizen for freedom of movement.
+In principle, EU citizens must meet certain requirements to stay in Germany (so-called The most important requirement is that, in most cases, a job in Germany is required to qualify for freedom of movement as an EU citizen.
 Therefore, EU citizens who do not have a job in Germany may have to leave Germany again.

 2. Requirements for permanent residence of EU citizens

-The most important requirement for EU citizens and their family members to apply for a permanent residence card is that they have legally resided in Germany for five years.
-This five-year period of residence must be continuous and in accordance with the European Union's freedom of movement requirements .
-There are special considerations when calculating the required period of residence (e.g., in cases of imprisonment or for countries that joined the EU later).
+The most important requirement for EU citizens and their family members to apply for a permanent residence card is that they have legally resided in Germany for five years .
+This five-year period of residence must be continuous and in accordance with the European Union's freedom of movement requirements.
+There are special considerations to be taken into account when calculating the required period of residence (e.g., in cases of imprisonment or for countries that joined the EU later).

-Once acquired, permanent residence permits can only be lost under certain conditions, such as a prolonged stay outside of Germany .
+Once acquired, permanent residence permits can only be lost under certain conditions , such as a prolonged stay outside of Germany.
 Those who hold permanent residence permits also enjoy increased protection against deportation and retain their rights even if their personal or professional situation changes.
+Permanent residence permits can therefore have significant value under immigration law for foreign nationals, even if they come from the European Union.

 3. Permanent residence card for family members of EU citizens